Skip to content

 The death of a loved one is a difficult time.
 Among all of the important issues needing attention, one of these may be carrying out your family member’s wishes.
 If you’re named an executor in his or her will, you’ll need to take the will through a process called probate to administer the estate properly.
 And, in the unfortunate event litigation is necessary, you’ll need a skilled litigator on your side to ensure everything proceeds as your loved one planned.

-The Hartford estate planning attorneys at Barry, Barall, Taylor & Levesque, LLC have the resources and experience to guide you through the process and help make probate administration easier.
+The Hartford estate planning attorneys at Barry, Taylor & Levesque, LLC have the resources and experience to guide you through the process and help make probate administration easier.
 We can handle any problems that arise while you focus on the things most important at this sensitive time.
 Contact our offices today.

 What is probate?